admin-friendnest/friendnest/README.md

 ### 📅 May 27, 2025
 - **🔐 Reset Password Page Added**
   We've added a simple but effective reset password page!
-If users forget their password, they can now reset it — as long as the email they provide matches what's already in the system.
+If users forget their password, they can now reset it — as long as the email they provide matches what's already in the system and it uses Hcaptcha for request.
   > *Note: This reset system currently checks against existing account data rather than sending email verification.
 It’s a fast, no-frills way to recover access — great for internal networks or prototype stages.*

 ---